linkmodo/cv2/README.md

-# cv2
-computer vision project
+# Face Detection using OpenCV and Streamlit